metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Optional:

-- `fs_type` (String) fsType is filesystem type to mount.
-Must be a filesystem type supported by the host operating system.
-Ex. 'ext4', 'xfs', 'ntfs'.
+- `fs_type` (String) fsType is filesystem type to mount.Must be a filesystem type supported by the host operating system.Ex. 'ext4', 'xfs', 'ntfs'.
 Implicitly inferred to be 'ext4' if unspecified.
 - `storage_policy_id` (String) storagePolicyID is the storage Policy Based Management (SPBM) profile ID associated with the StoragePolicyName.
 - `storage_policy_name` (String) storagePolicyName is the storage Policy Based Management (SPBM) profile name.